CRYOGUY Education in Cryogenics

 How many participants?

-There is no limit for sessions that are presented.
+There is no limit in participant number for modules that are presented.
 However, for sessions where calculation take place, the number of participants must be reasonably limited to 10.

 Experience in such educational programme